 - Virtual Tutoring in science and math courses through video chat (during the Spring 2021 semester), and a summer GRE preparation class

 - Professional development workshops and webinars on topics, such as applying for internships, preparing for graduate school and searching for jobs in the STEM fields

-- Guidance on summer research opportunities
+- Guidance on summer research and internship opportunities

 - Support to attend and present research at scientific conferences